Notice of License

 Copyright Holder:

 If you hold the copyright for something and wish to license it under the terms of the OWL, you may in essence do so just about any way you like.
-See a lawyer for more specifics, but acceptable means of offering a work under the terms of the OWL (or most/any other licenses, with appropriate substitutions of terms) include:
+See a lawyer for more specifics, but acceptable means of offering a work under the terms of the OWL (or most/any other licenses, with appropriate substitutions of terms) should include:

 - For online display of licensed content, post notice of acceptable license terms, such as with text (including link) similar in form to "This content Copyright 2008, and may be redistributed under the terms of the OWL."